Brronnie/Social-Attention-for-Traffic/README.md

 │   │   │   │   │   │   ├── ego_attention_2h.json
 ```
 ## Results
-The raw data and visualisations of the experiments can be found in the `.\experiments` folder.
+The raw data and visualisations of the experiments can be found in the `.\experiments` folder and the demonstration videos can be found in the `.\videos` folder.